Swallow Reef: Gallery

-Facilities
+Facilities and access

 Layang-Layang Airport

 The airport consists of a paved aircraft runway, two aircraft hangars, a radar station, an air traffic control tower and watchtowers.
 The runway, made of concrete, is 1367m long and 28m wide.
 The runway has a Pavement Classification Number of 032RBXU, indicating that the runway is a medium strength rigid pavement, with a high maximum tire pressure.

-The aviation facilities on the island allow the operation of C130 Hercules transport planes and CN-235 maritime patrol aircraft of the Royal Malaysian Air Force (RMAF).
-Layang Layang Aerospace offers flights for civilians to and from the airport.